dangsonbk/1linePython/binarysearch-com-easy.md

 return ([1 for i in range(len(s)//2) if s[i] != s[len(s) - 1 - i]].count(1) == 0)
 ```

-## ⚠Detect the Only Duplicate in a List
+## 🧩 Detect the Only Duplicate in a List

 **Source**: [binarysearch | Learn Algorithms Together](https://binarysearch.com/problems/Detect-the-Only-Duplicate-in-a-List)